diverse-project/kermeta/kermeta_projects/fr.irisa.triskell.kermeta.site/readme.txt

 	(do not forget the change history)
 - send a mail on the kermeta-users list
 - create a news on the forge
+- create a dummy product in the files section of the forge
+- update the donwload counter script so that it will trace the donwload of the new version and transmit them to the dummy product